terraform-module/terraform-aws-ecr/README.md

 ## Usage example

 IMPORTANT: The master branch is used in source just as an example.
 In your code, do not pin to master because there may be breaking changes between releases.
-Instead pin to the release tag (e.g. ?ref=tags/x.y.z) of one of our [latest releases](https://github.com/terraform-module/terraform-module-blueprint/releases).
+Instead pin to the release tag (e.g. ?ref=tags/x.y.z) of one of our [latest releases](https://github.com/terraform-aws-modules/terraform-aws-ecr/releases).

+See `examples` directory for working examples to reference:

 ```hcl
 module "blueprint" {